AuFeld/fetch/README.md

 # Jaccard Text Similarity

-An application that takes two inputs as texts and utilizes the Jaccard method to compare how similar two texts are via a score between 0 and 1.
+An application that takes two inputs as texts and utilizes the Jaccard method to compare how similar the two texts are via returning a score between 0 and 1.

 # What is the Jaccard Method?

-The Jaccard Method, also known as Intersection over Union and the Jaccard similarity coefficient (originally coined coefficient de communauté by Paul Jaccard), is a statistic used for comparing the similarity and diversity of sample sets.
-The Jaccard coefficient measures similarity between finite sample sets, and is defined as the size of the intersection divided by the size of the union of the sample sets.
+The Jaccard Method, also known as Intersection over Union and the Jaccard similarity coefficient (originally coined coefficient de communauté by Paul Jaccard), is a statistic used for comparing the similarity and diversity of texts.
+The Jaccard coefficient measures similarity between finite texts, and is defined as the size of the intersection divided by the size of the union of the sample texts.

 # The Jaccard Method Score